kdshea/SEI-Project-1-Tetris/README.md

 # Futures Improvments
+* Some user feedback made me realize it would be a good idea to show the controls page after start, not just after clicking info button.
+Some people were confused about how to rotate.

-* Break functions into smaller functions with parameters to reuse blocks of code
+* Break functions into smaller functions with parameters to reuse blocks of code that are somewhate similar (ex: inside edgeCheck() and rotatedEdgeCheck() or movePiece() and rotate())

 * Add variables to CSS for colors, fonts, borders etc.